The Washington Post: Jeff Bezos era (since 2013)

 In October 2023, the Post announced it would cut 240 jobs across the organization by offering voluntary separation packages to employees.
 In a staff-wide email announcing the job cuts, interim CEO Patty Stonesifer wrote, "Our prior projections for traffic, subscriptions and advertising growth for the past two years — and into 2024 — have been overly optimistic".
 The Post has lost around 500,000 subscribers since the end of 2020 and was set to lose $100 million in 2023, according to The New York Times.
 The layoffs prompted Dan Froomkin of Presswatchers to suggest that the decline in readership could be reversed by focusing on the rise of authoritarianism (in a fashion similar to the role the Post played during the Watergate scandal) instead of staying strictly neutral, which Froomkin says places the paper into an undistinguished secondary role in competition with other contemporary media.
 As part of the shift in tone, in 2023 the paper closed down the "KidsPost" column for children, the "Skywatch" astronomy column, and the "John Kelly's Washington" column about local history and sights, which had been running under different bylines since 1947.
+KidsPost subsequently returned in 2025.

 In May 2024, CEO and publisher William Lewis announced that the organization would embrace artificial intelligence to improve the paper's financial situation, telling staff it would seek "AI everywhere in our newsroom."

 In June 2024, Axios reported the Post faced significant internal turmoil and financial challenges.
-The new CEO, Lewis, has already generated controversy with his leadership style and proposed restructuring plans.
-The abrupt departure of executive editor Buzbee and the appointment of two white men to top editorial positions have sparked internal discontent, particularly given the lack of consideration for the Post's senior female editors, as well as allegations that in March 2024 Lewis put pressure on Buzbee to bury a story about his involvement in a British phone-hacking scandal.
-Additionally, Lewis' proposed division for social media and service journalism has met with resistance from staff.
-Recent reports alleging Lewis' attempts to influence editorial decisions, including pressuring Buzbee to drop a story about his past ties to a phone hacking scandal, and offering NPR's media correspondent an exclusive interview about the Posts future in exchange for not publishing similar allegations, have further shaken the newsroom's morale.
+Lewis quickly generated controversy with his leadership style and proposed restructuring plans.
+The abrupt departure of executive editor Sally Buzbee and the appointment of two white men to top editorial positions sparked internal discontent, particularly given the lack of consideration for the Post's senior female editors.
+Additionally, Lewis' proposed division for social media and service journalism was met with resistance from staff.
+Reports alleging Lewis' attempts to influence editorial decisions, including pressuring Buzbee to drop a story about his past ties to a UK phone hacking scandal, and offering NPR's media correspondent an exclusive interview about the Posts future in exchange for not publishing similar allegations, further impacted the newsroom's morale.
 Staffers also became worried about Lewis' drinking and uninvolved role in the newsroom.
-Lewis continues to grapple with declining revenue and audience on the business front, seeking strategies to regain subscribers lost since the Trump era.
+Lewis continued to grapple with declining revenue and readership, and sought strategies to regain subscribers lost since the Trump era.